FGM-148 Javelin: Qualification testing

 The Javelin Environmental Test System (JETS) is a mobile test set for Javelin All-Up-Round (AUR) and the Command Launch Unit (CLU).
 It can be configured to functionally test the AUR or the CLU individually or both units in a mated tactical mode.
 This mobile unit may be repositioned at the various environmental testing facilities.
 The mobile system is used for all phases of Javelin qualification testing.
-There is also a non-mobile JETS used for stand-alone CLU testing.
+There is a non-mobile JETS used for stand-alone CLU testing.
 This system is equipped with an environmental chamber and is primarily used for Product Verification Testing (PRVT).
 Capabilities include: Javelin CLU testing; Javelin AUR testing; Javelin Mated Mode testing; Javelin testing in various environmental conditions; and CLU PRVT.

 The all-up-round test sets include: extreme temperature testing; missile tracker testing (track rate error, tracking sensitivity); seeker/focal plane array testing (cool-down time, dead/defective pixels, seeker identification); pneumatic leakage; continuity measurements; ready time; and guidance sections (guidance commands, fin movement).

 Components

 The system consists of three main components: the Command Launch Unit, the Launch Tube Assembly and the missile itself.
+Each missile contains 250 microprocessors.

 Command launch unit

 The gunner carries a reusable command launch unit (CLU, pronounced "clue"), which is the targeting component of the two-part system.
-The CLU has three views which are used to find, target, and fire the missile and may also be used separately from the missile as a portable thermal sight.
+The CLU has three views, which are used to find, target, and fire the missile and may be used separately from the missile as a portable thermal sight.
 Infantry personnel are no longer required to stay in constant contact with armored personnel carriers and tanks with thermal sights.
 This makes them more flexible and able to perceive threats they would not otherwise be able to detect.
-In 2006, a contract was awarded to Toyon Research Corporation to begin development of an upgrade to the CLU enabling the transmission of target image and GPS location data to other units.
+In 2006, a contract was awarded to Toyon Research Corporation to begin development of an upgrade to the CLU, enabling the transmission of target image and GPS location data to other units.